U.S. nuclear expert finds Iran explosive site in imagery

 David Albright, founder of the Institute for Science and International Security, said he studied commercial satellite imagery and found a building located on a relatively small and isolated compound at Parchin that fit a description in the November 2011 International Atomic Energy Agency (IAEA) report.

-The building has its own perimeter security wall or fencing and there is a berm between the building and a neighboring building, Albright said in a report.
+The building has its own perimeter security wall or fencing and there is a berm between the building and a neighbouring building, Albright said in a report.

-The compound is located more than four kilometers away from high-explosive related facilities at Parchin which the IAEA visited in 2005, Albright's report said.
+The compound is located more than four kilometres away from high-explosive related facilities at Parchin which the IAEA visited in 2005, Albright's report said.

 Iran refused access to Parchin, southeast of Tehran, during two rounds of talks with IAEA inspectors.
 Western diplomats say Iran may be delaying access to give it time to sanitize the facility of any incriminating evidence of explosive tests that would indicate efforts to design nuclear weapons.